Can I pass a drug test while using CBD?

 Members of the cannabis community have been knocking down associated stigmas of laziness, immorality, and stupidity.
 CBD has mainstream appeal (it has evident healing properties) and incredible accessibility; CBD has changed how many perceive cannabis.
 Additionally, it has opened doors to increase use among all different demographics, spanning countless backgrounds and beliefs.

-While THC-filled marijuana has a great appeal to recreational users, the medicinal qualities of CBD offer a unique twist: it's non-psychoactive.
-If you don't want to get high but you still want all the benefits of cannabis, CBD can make it happen.
+of cannabis, CBD can make it happen.
 That's what people are starting to realize, even those who were raised to think "pot is bad."
 People are starting to understand and are checking out CBD products more and more.

 With increased usage, it's also important to ask the right questions.
 Sure, it's non-psychoactive, but what are its other effects on daily life?
 What about job searches or parole or employee testing?
 Most likely, you will pass a drug test while using CBD.
 But it's a little complicated.